 \section{Discussion}

 Golden ratio based sampling schemes are well suited for dynamic MRI because they allow a retrospective choice of temporal resolution.
-This work simplifies the concept of golden ratio sampling by reducing them to a reordering scheme for simpler equidistant sampling.
-This enables the use of precomputation in reconstruction algorithms, improves numerical robustness, and simplifies data management.
-A crucial insight was that with the right choice of the spoke increment and total number of spokes, the sampling scheme not only approximates the right angle but also steps through all possible angles of the underlying equidistant sampling scheme.
+This work simplifies the concept of golden ratio sampling by reducing them to a reordering scheme for the simpler equidistant sampling strategy.
+This enables the sharing of precomputed information in reconstruction algorithms, improves numerical robustness, and simplifies data management.
+A crucial insight was that with the appropriate choice of the spoke increment and total number of spokes, the RAGA sampling scheme not only approximates the right angle but also steps through all possible angles of the underlying equidistant sampling scheme.

 Although based on a rational approximation, we show that RAGA sampling preserves all important properties of golden ratio sampling.
 This was demonstrated by calculating and comparing the SPR values of selected irrational angles with their RAGA approximations.
 For spokes following the corresponding generalized Fibonacci series the SPR values of both schemes are close to the theoretical optimum of the equidistant angular distribution.
 For spokes in between elements of the generalized Fibonacci series the periodically changing homogeneity in k-space coverage for small angles leads in both schemes to increased SPR values.
 The approximation accuracy increases fast with the approximation order.
-For sampling schemes that fulfill the Nyquist criterion for typical base resolutions, the approximation error is lower than one degree.
-Double golden ratio angles have very similar SPR behavior to similar golden ratio angles and provide an alternative that can be used to distribute the spokes over the full circle without having to artificially increase the index space.
+For sampling schemes that fulfill the Nyquist criterion for typical base resolutions, the approximation error is lower than one degree.\\ Because golden ratio sampling is based on a definition using a half circle, while its practical application then typically uses angles from a full circle, a one-to-one application of RAGA leads to flipped readouts.
+This can be avoided by either using doubled golden ratio angles as base angles or by using a doubled index space.
+Doubled golden ratio angles have very similar SPR behavior to similar golden ratio angles and provide an alternative that can be used to distribute the spokes over the full circle without having to artificially increase the index space.